Active Mold Packaging (AMP)

 |Plating||The LDS technology does not require the formation of a seed layer via expensive PVD or CVD processes, just electro-less plating.
 For applications that require copper layers larger than 10um, a subsequent chemical plating step can be used too.|

-...the transfer of the 2.5D circuit design from your Design Tool to the laser is digital.
-A quick change of the circuit design in your electronic design automation (EDA) tool, will change the pattern on the mold compound.
+The 2.5D circuit design is transferred digitally from your design tool to the laser.
+Making a quick change to the circuit design in your Electronic Design Automation (EDA) tool changes the pattern on the molding compound.

-The digital character enables greater flexibility allows for very late design-freezes.
-Just in case the package's performance needed to be adjusted due to changed market demands.
+The digital nature provides greater flexibility allowing for very late design freezes.
+Just in case the package performance needs to be adjusted due to changing market requirements.

-Your package's increased functionality is just 3 steps away.
-Molding, Laser Direct Structuring and Plating.
-No need for sequential layer build-up, no semi-additive processing, no masking, no lithography, no seed layer deposition, no resist stripping/ ashing.
+Our 2.5D IC technology is based on three easy steps: Molding, Laser Direct Structuring and Plating.
+With this process, there is no need for sequential layer build-up, no semi-additive processing, no masking, no lithography, no seed layer deposition nor resist stripping/ashing.

 Mold Compound Details